athyuttamre/accessible-facebook-ui/README.md

 - Credits

 ### Intro
+The Accessible Facebook UI project is a collaboration between students of CS132 at Brown University and the SpeakYourMind Foundation.
+It provides a simpler user interface for Facebook that can be controlled by eye-trackers, and uses dwell-click technology.
+The target users are clients with disabilities that force them to use eye-tracking software to navigate computer systems.

-This ReadMe explains the Accessible Facebook UI app by feature.
+This README explains the Accessible Facebook UI app by feature.
 First, it explains all global features that apply to multiple sections.
 Then, it explains each page's functionality.
 Finally, it explains potential future features, bugs, and credits.

 ### Global Features

-### Server
+#### Server

 - / (/index)
 	- index.html - Home page